 My fascination with the paranormal was kindled long before I started reading woowoo books—hell, probably even before I could read.
-I blame the seventies for my strange obsessions.
+Mostly, I blame the seventies for my strange obsessions.

 I loved watching reruns of Bewitched, I Dream of Jeannie, Mr. Ed, The Flying Nun, and The Ghost and Mrs. Muir.
 It seemed feasible that wiggling one’s nose could produce any desired effect—I mean, shouldn’t that be possible?
 I sure wanted it to be.
 The Magic Garden and H.R.
 Pufnstuf, whose creators were clearly experimenting with drugs, planted little seeds of altered reality into my impressionable young mind.
 And I found an exotic bounty of suprahuman inspiration in The Bionic Woman, The Incredible Hulk, Wonderwoman, Shazam! and Isis.
 Really, it doesn’t get much better than Isis—an ordinary chick transformed into an uber-powerful goddess.

 As the decade ambled on, new favorites emerged: Mork and Mindy (imbuing new meaning to the term miscegenation) and The Dukes of Hazzard.
 Can a car really jump across a canyon, land flat and keep driving?
 Sure it can.
 Evel Knievel did it on his motorcycle.
 Anything’s possible, even a clean-cut lip-syncing family traveling around in a funky bus and getting paid to perform.